tomoyukif/GBScleanR/README.md

 # GBScelaneR
 Error correction tool for genotype data derived from reduced representation sequencing(RRS).

 ## Introduction

-GBScleanR is a package for quality check, filtering, and error correction of genotype data derived from next generation sequcener (NGS) based genotyping platforms.
+`GBScleanR` is a package for quality check, filtering, and error correction of genotype data derived from next generation sequcener (NGS) based genotyping platforms.
 GBScleanR takes Variant Call Format (VCF) file as input.
-The main function of this package is "estGeno()" which estimates the true genotypes of samples from given read counts for genotype markers using a hidden Markov model with incorporating uneven observation ratio of allele reads.
+The main function of this package is `estGeno()` which estimates the true genotypes of samples from given read counts for genotype markers using a hidden Markov model with incorporating uneven observation ratio of allele reads.
 This implementation gives robust genotype estimation even in noisy genotype data usually observed in Genotyping-By-Sequnencing (GBS) and similar methods, e.g. RADseq.
 GBScleanR currenly only supports genotype data of biparental populations.

 ## Installation
 You can install `GBScleanR` from the Bioconductor repository with running the following code on an R console.
  \* Currently not available from Bioconductor, please install from the GitHub repository.

 From Bioconductor:
 ```